-Now that you understand the levels of cover, your next question will probably be, ‘what type of car insurance should I get?’.
+Now that you understand the levels of cover, your next question will probably be, ‘which do I need?’

-When it comes to trying to choose the type of car insurance that best suits your needs, only you can make that decision.
+When it comes to choosing the level of car insurance that best suits your needs, only you can make that decision.
 If you were involved in a car accident, what level of cover would you be most comfortable with?
 Could you afford to pay out for your car to be repaired if you chose a policy that didn’t cover your own vehicle?
 These are the sorts of questions you’ll need to ask yourself.

-Now that we’ve covered the main types of car insurance you’ll need to choose from, we thought we’d touch on some other types of insurance you’re likely to come across when doing your research.
+Now that we’ve covered the main levels of car insurance you’ll need to choose from, we thought we’d touch on some other types of insurance you’re likely to come across when doing your research.

 What is student car insurance?

 Keeping a car on the road as a student can be difficult.
 The first few years of student life are often spent getting used to your new found freedom and dealing with a whole new level of responsibility.
 Many students will also be accountable for additional bills like rent, gas and electric too.
 Balancing these costs alongside education/working part-time can be big task.
 That’s why student car insurance exists.

 Student car insurance offers a range of benefits and can help provide affordable car insurance at student prices.
 Here at Endsleigh, we’ve been supporting students for the last 55 years.
 We were voted the ‘Best Student Insurance Provider*’ and are the only insurance provider to be recommended by NUS… so it’s fair to say, we know what we’re talking about.